William Goldman, Writer Behind 'Butch Cassidy,' 'Princess Bride,' Dies At 87

 His movie oeuvre impressed everyone except, apparently, himself.

-"Goldman said with most of them he could only see his mistakes," NPR's Neda Ulaby reports.
+"Goldman said with most of them he could only see his mistakes," Ulaby reports.
 "He claimed to love only two: Butch Cassidy and the Sundance Kid and The Princess Bride."